816778/Programming_And_Architecture_Practicas/README.md

 ## Laboratory 2

-This repository contains multiple exercises focused on matrix multiplication performance and system call analysis.
+p2 contains multiple exercises focused on matrix multiplication performance and system call analysis.
 The exercises involve custom matrix implementations, comparisons with the Eigen library, and profiling using tools such as gettimeofday(), strace, and perf.
 The results highlight differences in efficiency, performance metrics, and system behavior across different implementations.

 2. **Exercise 2: Matrix Multiplication Timing**: